Is Battlerite running poorly with very low FPS? Please try the steps below.

 - Make sure your Steam client is updated: Launch Steam > Click on Steam in the top-left corner > Check for Steam Client Updates...

 - If you are playing on a laptop, make sure it's not caused by a low power mode where the computer is attempting to conserve battery power.

 - Many laptops have more than one GPU: an integrated and a dedicated one.
 Make sure your laptop is running with the dedicated GPU, you can read more here.

 - If you have low memory (RAM), it's important that you are not running other programs in the background while playing Battlerite.
 For example, Chrome is a heavy memory user.

 - If you have a G-Sync monitor, try to turn off G-Sync.

 - Disable vertical sync in the game and on driver level, and remove any FPS limitations in Riva Tuner / Nvidia Inspector.
 Set in-game FPS to max 300.
-Then, please try disabling G-Sync too and restarting the game.
+Then, please try disabling G-Sync too and restart the game.